-

 - The business premises must meet hygiene, security, and odor control standards, suitable for medical use and product storage.

 - The dispensary must have certified medical personnel on-site at all times during operating hours.
-These can be licensed medical doctors, pharmacists, or traditional Thai medicine practitioners authorized to prescribe cannabis.
+These professionals include licensed medical doctors, pharmacists, or traditional Thai medicine practitioners authorized to prescribe cannabis.

 - Sales of cannabis products are allowed only to patients who present valid medical prescriptions using the standardized Phor Thor 33 prescription form.

-- The dispensary must implement prescription verification systems to confirm patient eligibility and ensure that cannabis products dispensed do not exceed the maximum 30-day supply allowed per prescription.
+- The dispensary must implement prescription verification systems to confirm patient eligibility and ensure cannabis dispensed does not exceed the maximum 30-day supply per prescription.

 Cultivation Certification (GACP)